comet-ml/kangas/README.md

 Kangas is currently in an open beta.
 We stress test Kangas heavily and often, and are confident in sharing with the public.
 That being said, it is a very young project, and there will be bugs and rough edges.
 Additionally, new features will be added at a fast pace, so if you find a bug or have a request, please do not hesitate to open a ticket or start a discussion.

 ### Does Kangas support _____ system?
-Kangas can be run as a standalone application on newer version of Windows, MacOS, and most popular Linux distributions.
+Kangas can be run as a standalone application on newer versions of Windows, MacOS, and most popular Linux distributions.
 In addition, Kangas can run remotely via Google Colab, or within any Jupyter notebook environment.

 ### When should I use Kangas instead of _____?
 #### Pandas